When your child is in 1st year of second level school, they will be offered a meningococcal C booster vaccination.

 Your child should have received MenC vaccines protecting them from this disease at 2, 4 and 6 months of age.

-Immunity to meningococcal disease reduces over time so a booster dose is recommended for children in 1st year of second level school to provide additional protection.
+Immunity to meningococcal disease reduces over time so a booster dose is recommended for children in First year of second level school and age equivalent in special schools and homeschooled to provide additional protection.

 In Ireland, all the recommended childhood vaccines listed in the schools immunisation programme are free.